 Buyer’s Guide

 If you are sick of fumbling with tongs and burning your arms and hands when stoking the fire or grilling, then a set of heat resistant gloves can be very beneficial for your safety.
-Burns are no joke, and depending on the degree of the burn, it can even be dangerous for you.
+Burns is no joke, and depending on the degree of the burn, it can even be dangerous for you.

 But having thick fire-resistant gloves can protect you from accidental burns, and can also allow you to move logs or embers back into place without using a tool.
 There are a lot of different types of gloves to choose from, and before you go about picking a pair, there are a few you need to know about.